oscar-rincon/ReScience-PINNs/README.md

 - Reproduce the results from Raissi et al. (2019) using the Python libraries Tensorflow 2x and PyTorch.
 - Save the models obtained from the training presented in the article.
-- Create Jupyter notebooks including the stored models, to facilitate exploration of the program's variables and functions.
+- Visualize the training process with GIFs, Loss curves and L2 curves.

 ## Repository Organisation